Post-traumatic headaches after car accidents are common; learn what they are and what you can do if they persist

 - Did you experience a loss of consciousness at the car accident scene?

 - Are you experiencing mood swings or changes in your personality?

 As an injury attorney, I’m always amazed what a spouse, significant other or family member tells me when I start asking about headaches.
 The tendency of so many lawyers and doctors is to focus on the obvious injuries, like broken limbs, bleeding or soft-tissue neck and back injuries.
-Headaches are usually ignored unless you specifically report them to your doctor.
+Headaches after car accidents are usually ignored unless you specifically report them to your doctor.
 And in our managed care world, it can often take six months or longer for a primary doctor to write a referral script to a neurologist.